great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 Individual Expectations are organized into expectation suites.
 We recommend 'warning' or 'default' as the name for a first expectation suite associated with a data asset.

+Let's create a new empty suite in our project so we can start writing Expectations!

 .. code-block:: python

     context.create_expectation_suite(data_asset_name=data_asset_name,